What Does (And Doesn't) Renters Insurance Cover?

 Renters insurance has lower limits for expensive personal property

-Renters insurance personal property coverage limits do not apply equally to high-value items.
-Jewelry and electronics may be covered under separate sub-limits given the high monetary risk posed by their damage or theft.
-If you own expensive items, make sure you buy a renters insurance policy in which you can increase sub-limits to ensure you're fully covered.
+Renters insurance policies typically offer lower sub-limits for high-value items such as jewelry and electronics because of the high monetary risk posed by their damage or theft.
+If you own expensive items, make sure you buy a renters insurance policy in which you can increase the sub-limits to ensure you're fully covered.

-For example, if you have $15,000 of jewelry and total possessions of $25,000 in value, your coverage may be insufficient, since most standard policies only cover up to $2,000 worth of jewelry.
+For example, if you have $15,000 of jewelry, your coverage may be insufficient since many standard renters insurance policies only cover up to $2,000 worth of jewelry (minus your deductible).
 If you want higher limits, you will have to buy more coverage specific to that item.

 Common categories